TomArcher/technical-blog/content/posts/ptow-sympy-vs-numpy/index.md

 }
 ```

-The Java approach with the `epsilon` is essentially the same idea as Python's `math.isclose` function: accept that floats are inexact, then decide how much error you're willing to tolerate.
+The Java approach with the epsilon is essentially the same idea as Python's `math.isclose` function: acknowledge that floats are inexact, then decide how much error you're willing to tolerate.

 ### The Takeaway

-NumPy and Python floats are fast and powerful, but they live in the world of approximations. math.isclose and Java's epsilon checks are clever workarounds, but they don't change the underlying math.
+NumPy and Python floats are fast and powerful, but they live in the world of approximations. `math.isclose` and Java's epsilon checks are clever workarounds, but they don't change the underlying math.
 SymPy is different — it gives you exact results all the way through the calculation.

 That's why it matters: when errors aren't acceptable, symbolic precision is the only safe choice.